dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/handling-concurrency-with-the-entity-framework-in-an-asp-net-mvc-application.md

 [!code-csharp[Main](handling-concurrency-with-the-entity-framework-in-an-asp-net-mvc-application/samples/sample2.cs)]

+See the GitHub issue [Replace IsConcurrencyToken by IsRowVersion](https://github.com/aspnet/AspNetDocs/issues/302).

 By adding a property you changed the database model, so you need to do another migration.
 In the Package Manager Console (PMC), enter the following commands:

 [!code-console[Main](handling-concurrency-with-the-entity-framework-in-an-asp-net-mvc-application/samples/sample3.cmd)]